Mystery film: History

 American mystery film series of the 1930s predominantly relied on mystery literature for inspiration.
 About every character from the 1930s drew from literature, such as Charlie Chan, Nick and Nora Charles, Thatcher Colt, Perry Mason, and Mr. Wong.
 The 1930s featured many female detectives of various ages from Nancy Drew, Torchy Blane and Hildegarde Withers while the 1940s had none.

 Productions in the 1930s were occasionally A-budget pictures such as The Black Camel (1931), Aresene Lupin (1932) and The Thin Man (1934).

-By the 1940s, film detectives came from multiple sources such as radio and comic strips and many others had original scripts.
-MGM, Warner Brothers, and Paramount had generally halted their production of mystery films by 1942 leaving production to these films being made by RKO, Columbia, Universal and other more minor studios.
+By the 1940s, film detectives came from multiple sources, such as radio and comic strips and many others had original scripts.
+MGM, Warner Brothers, and Paramount had generally halted their production of mystery films by 1942, leaving production of these films being made by RKO, Columbia, Universal and other more minor studios.
 This led to what author Ron Backer described as 1940s mystery films as being "almost always B-productions" with actors who were "past their prime".
 These included Chester Morris as Boston Blackie, Warner Baxter as the Crime Doctor, Warren William as the Lone Wolf and Basil Rathbone as Sherlock Holmes.
 These smaller budget films led to more major productions such as John Huston's The Maltese Falcon (1941) while Murder, My Sweet (1944) introduced the character Philip Marlowe to film.
 Marlowe would appear again in The Big Sleep (1946) while other films author Martin Rubin deemed as notable detective mysteries included Laura (1944).
 These detective films drew upon thriller and thriller-related genres with their nocturnal atmosphere and style influenced by expressionism.
 They often overlapped with film noir, which arose in the mid-1940s and was coined by French critics in 1946.
 The style was not acknowledge by American filmmakers, critics or audiences while these films were being developed until the 1970s.